-Liam Montgomery focuses on complex civil trials, principally in matters relating to life sciences, antitrust, and banking, financial, and actuarial services.
+Liam Montgomery focuses on complex civil trials, principally in matters relating to life sciences, products liability, antitrust, and banking, financial, and actuarial services.
 Liam has tried numerous cases, including two as the first chair attorney.
-In recent years, he has been the senior associate managing and leading civil and criminal jury trials and arbitrations for national banks, international consulting firms, Fortune 50 companies, and individuals in federal and state courts across the country.
+In recent years, he has managed and led civil and criminal jury trials and arbitrations for national banks, international consulting firms, Fortune 50 companies, and individuals in federal and state courts across the country.

-Selected to the Capital Pro Bono Honor Roll for six consecutive years, Liam’s active pro bono practice focuses on veterans’ causes, criminal defense and appeals, and landlord tenant matters.
+Selected to the Capital Pro Bono Honor Roll for seven consecutive years, Liam’s active pro bono practice focuses on veterans’ causes, criminal defense and appeals, and landlord tenant matters.
 Liam is a member of the Board of Directors of the Network for Victim Recovery of DC, a non-profit that provides free legal and social services to the victims of crimes.
-He is also the Chair of the firm’s Landlord Tenant Resource Center program, and he is an active member of the firm’s Pro Bono Committee.
+He is also an active member of the firm’s Pro Bono and Diversity and Inclusion Committees.

 Prior to his legal career, Liam served in the United States Navy for more than eleven years as a naval flight officer and forward air controller (airborne) flying the F-14 Tomcat.
 Liam completed three deployments on board aircraft carriers, including a deployment to the Arabian Sea after 9/11 in support of operations in Afghanistan.